NastiaCu/LFAF_LABS/report/FirstLab_Report.md

 ## Implementation description

 To generate 5 valid strings from the grammar I made a `GenerateString()` function, which takes the string with the starting character "S".
-After that it checks if the string contains non-terminal symbols `{ S, B, D }` and if it finds them, it randomly selects the options for the next characters from the production. and adds it to the string to make a word.
+After that it checks if the string contains non-terminal symbols `{ S, B, D }` and if it finds them, it randomly selects the options for the next characters from the production and adds it to the string to make a word.
 After that it checks if the final string is termanal and prints the results.

 ```c#
 public void GenerateString(){